whiplashomega/elthelas2/dev/html/content/campaigns/book4/chapter2.md

 #### Illustrious Guild of Merchants and Fine Artisans Orders

 Northport is a major center of trade and has vast storehouses full of all kinds of goods and supplies owned by guild members.
-You need to find a way to get those goods transported north as well as the people. -Kendrick O'mally
+You need to find a way to get those goods transported north. -Kendrick O'mally

 #### Lords of the Rising Dawn Orders

 Tacticly, I think it would be smarter to focus on delaying the orcs rather than on hurrying the evacuation.
-Destroying bridges, illusory foes, and so on should slow the orcs down enough that the bulk of the people in Northport could escape, and kill a few orcs at the same time.
-Make sure you delay them by at least a week. -Duke James Lightbringer
+Destroying bridges, illusory foes, and so on should slow the orcs down enough that the bulk of the people in Northport could escape, and give our other squads a chance to pull people out of the outlying towns.
+Make sure you delay them by at least a week to give us sufficient time. -Duke James Lightbringer

 #### Masters of the Deep Song Orders